guygastineau/shell_scripts/README.md

 ## Scope
 This repo shouldn't be taken super seriously

-- This repo just a fun place to store shell_scripts and executables that are convenient or fun.
+- This repo is just a fun place to store shell_scripts and executables that are convenient or fun.
 - I will make neither considerable effort to standardize beyond the aforementioned guidelines nor to automate the generation of